JacksonDorsett/Cabal-of-Programmers-Website/README.md

 All are welcome no matter the skill level.

-Message in the #website-building channel to get involved or message @Jackson or @TorNATO
+Message in the #website-building channel to get involved or message @JacksonDorsett or @TorNATO-PRO

 ## TODO: